Thai Red Chili

 Method

-Store in refrigerator in paper towels within a plastic bag or breathable container
+Store whole peppers in refrigerator in a paper or plastic bag in the crisper drawer

 Duration